sa-lee/plyranges-paper/PresubmissionEnquiryLetter.md

 4. Between two and four keywords: Data Analysis, Bioconductor, Genomics, Grammar
 5. The number of users who tested the software outside of the authors group.
-The software has undergone code review at Bioconductor
+The software has undergone extensive code review at Bioconductor and users have reported bugs at our issues page.
+We will have more accurate estimates of user numbers once the next Bioconductor version is released.
 6. The number of inputs analyzed during testing.
 Our software has high test coverage and has an extensive test suite that checks plyranges can read, process and write genomics data from